remix-run/remix/docs/file-conventions/route-files-v2.md

 └── root.tsx
 ```

-All of the routes that start with `concerts.` will be child routes of `concerts.tsx` and render inside the parent route's [outlet][outlet].
+All the routes that start with `concerts.` will be child routes of `concerts.tsx` and render inside the parent route's [outlet][outlet].

 | URL                        | Matched Route           | Layout         |
 | -------------------------- | ----------------------- | -------------- |